Many complications can develop from

 hernia).
 When these problems are severe, they may

 require more treatment or a hospital stay.
 Pneumonia and other types of

 lung infections or problems may be treated with antibiotics, oxygen, and

-Improved treatment procedures have made complications of whooping
+Improved treatments have made problems from whooping

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will provide free children’s preventive care services, including checkups, vaccinations and screening tests.
 Learn more.

 This information is produced and provided by the National